MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .language-python}

-Here, you can see that the parameter section begins with the section title ("Parameters"), followed by a line of hypens ("----").
-On the next line, we have the argument names (`rA, rB`), then a colon followed by the input type of the argument.
+Here, you can see that the parameter section begins with the section title ("Parameters"),
+followed by a line of hyphens ("----").
+On the next line, we have the argument names (`rA, rB`),
+then a colon (`:`) followed by the input type of the argument.
 This line says that the arguments `rA` and `rB` should be of type `np.ndarray`.
-The next line gives a more detailed description of the variable.
-When the input parameters are of different type or they aren't related to each other they should be written on a new line.
+The next line gives a more detailed description of the parameter.
+When the input parameters are of different type, or they aren't related to each other,
+they should be written on separate lines.

 #### 4. Returns
 This section is very similar to the `Parameters` section above.
-In contrast to the `Parameters` section, each returned value does not have to be named, but the type of the return value is required.
+In contrast to the `Parameters` section, each returned value does not have to be named,
+but the type of the returned value is required.

 For our `calculate_distance` function, our `Returns` section looks like the following.